drolsen/postcss-export/README.md

 # PostCSS :Export

-[PostCSS] plugin to transpile :export into :root.
+[POSTCSS](https://www.npmjs.com/package/postcss) plugin to transpile :export into :root.
 This is useful when you need to share CSS variables with JS without a middle man JSON file.
 **Please note this plugin requires style-loader and css-loader.**